-Visak day falls on the 15th day of the waxing moon in the 6th lunar month, which is usually May in the Gregorian calendar.
-A candle procession is taken out in evening on the occassion.
-Those who have glittering sight are never able to forget it.
+Visak Bochea day (called Bon Visakh Bochea in the Khmer language), it is the Birthday of Buddha and falls on the 15th day of the waxing moon in the 6th lunar month – which is usually May in the Gregorian calendar.
+A candle procession takes place in evening at this day, and those who have seen it are never able to forget.

-People visit temples early in the day for offering food and sweets to the monks.
-People listen attentively to the preaching of the religious persons.
+People visit the temples early in the morning to offer food and sweets to the monks and listen attentively to the preaching of the religious figures.

-A lovely candle or torchlight procession is taken out at dusk and the main shrine is circumambulated three times
+During these days, a torchlight procession takes place at the twilight and the main shrine is circumambulated three times.